modelica-3rdparty/ThermoSysPro/.gitlab/issue_templates/Default.md

 ## Description
 Clearly and concisely describe the problem encountered.

+### Expected Behavior
+Describe what you expected to happen.

+### Actual Behavior
+Describe what actually happens.

 ## Environment
 - **Operating System**: (Linux/Windows)
 - **Modelica Environment Used (and corresponding version)**: (OpenModelica 1.23/Dymola 23x)